Bridge Deep Dive

 }

-Here, we define a case class that carries additional metadata to the host-side BridgeModule.
+Here, we define a case class (in ${CY_DIR}/generators/firechip/bridgeinterfaces/src/main/scala/UART.scala) that carries additional metadata to the host-side BridgeModule.
 For UART, this is simply the clock-division required to produce the baudrate:

 // Out bridge module constructor argument.
 This captures all of the extra